EdTech

 5. Cloud technology

 Cloud technology is another computing innovation for schools that is becoming more widely implemented.
 The cloud hosts apps and services on the internet instead of being on a user’s computer.
 It enables information to be stored, shared, and accessed on any device that’s connected to the internet.
 In education, the cloud is used to store and share digital textbooks, lesson plans, videos, and assignments.
 It’s also used to give students the opportunity to chat live with their instructors and other classmates.
-In a related vein, cloud technology is enabling a new educational model known as ‘flipped classrooms’ in which students can watch a lecture before class and spend the class time engaged in discussion, group work, and analytical activities.
+On a related note, cloud technology enables ‘flipped classrooms’ where students can watch a lecture before class and spend the class time engaged in discussion, group work, and analytical activities.

 Pros

-• It reduces the chances of homework getting lost between school and home.
+• It reduces the chance of homework getting lost between school and home.

 • It reduces the need for students to carry heavy textbooks.